danceoval/pairSum/pairSum.md

 The main hint in the prompt to devise an optimized approach is that the numbers are sorted in ascending order.
 With that information, it's possible to create two `pointers`:
  - One pointing to the element at position `0`, that can be called `leftPointer`
- - Another one to the element at position `N-1`, that can be called `rightPointer`
+ - Another one pointing to the element at position `N-1`, that can be called `rightPointer`

 And using a while loop, it's possible to add the elements in the given array at `leftPointer` and `rightPointer` and compare it with `sum`.
 Based on the result, the possible outcomes are: